apliteni/centos_provision/README.md

-# Provision CentOS for Keitaro TDS
+# Provision CentOS for Keitaro

 This repository contains a bash installer and an Ansible playbook to provision new bare servers.